 The Committee has established a process for identifying and evaluating nominees for director.
 The Committee may solicit recommendations from any or all of the following sources: non-management directors, the Chief Executive Officer, other executive officers, third-party search firms or any other source it deems appropriate.
 The Committee will then, without regard to the source of the initial recommendation of such proposed director candidate, review and evaluate the qualifications of any such proposed director candidate, and conduct inquiries it deems appropriate.
+While we do not have a stand-alone diversity policy, in considering whether to recommend any director nominee, including candidates recommended by stockholders, we believe that the backgrounds and qualifications of the directors, considered as a group, should provide a significant mix of experience, knowledge and abilities that will allow our Board to fulfill its responsibilities.
 Upon identifying individuals qualified to become members of the Board, consistent with the minimum qualifications and other criteria approved by the Board from time to time, and provided that we are not legally required to provide third parties with the ability to nominate individuals for election as a member of the Board, the Committee will then recommend that the Board select the director nominees for election at each annual meeting of stockholders.

 The Committee will consider director candidates recommended by our stockholders.
-A stockholder wishing to propose a nominee should submit a recommendation in writing to our Secretary at least 120 days before the mailing date for proxy material applicable to the annual meeting for which such nomination is proposed for submission, setting forth, among other things required by the Committee's charter, (i) the name, age, business address and, if known, residence address of each nominee, (ii) the principal occupation or employment of each such nominee for the past five years, (iii) the consent of the proposed director candidate to be named in the proxy statement relating to our annual meeting of stockholders and to serve as a director if elected at such annual meeting and (iv) any additional information regarding director nominees pursuant to the rules of the SEC.
+A stockholder wishing to propose a nominee for inclusion in the proxy statement should submit a recommendation in writing to our Secretary not later than 90 days nor earlier than 120 days prior to the anniversary of the prior year's annual meeting, setting forth, among other things required by the Committee's charter, (i) the name, age, business address and, if known, residence address of each nominee, (ii) the principal occupation or employment of each such nominee for the past five years, (iii) the consent of the proposed director candidate to be named in the proxy statement relating to our annual meeting of stockholders and to serve as a director if elected at such annual meeting and (iv) any additional information regarding director nominees pursuant to the rules of the SEC.
 The Committee anticipates that it would use all of the above sources to identify candidates in the future.